 This tact strikes me as a bit nobler than begging for patronage but it's still got issues.
 I purposely used the term commodities above to hint at the controversy of commodifying art.
 Once an artist starts judging his art from the viewpoint of the marketplace, corruption occurs, or at least art purists allege it does.
 My view is that everyone's gotta make a buck, but I also think we all recognize this sort of artistic "cheapening" when we see it.
 It's the gratuitous T&A or violence thrown into a movie or comic book when it doesn't really add anything to the story.
 It's novels that seem to follow a recently popularized theme (like the endless Harry Potter clones).
 It's the sense that a song or painting is chasing a trend.
 (Recall for instance, when the Rolling Stones went disco.)

 Other kinds of art suffer for similar reasons.
 There may not be a "Spotify for books" but there are plenty of free apps and content sources that compete with our book reading time.
-(There are also arguments made that the "everything all at once" style of information processing engendered by the internet has shortened our attention spans and made book reading difficult for many.)
+(There are also arguments made that the everything-all-at-once style of information processing engendered by the internet has shortened our attention spans and made book reading difficult.)

 One might think creatives can find some income as simple employees who use their talents to complete assigned tasks.
-But there are roadblocks there as well.
+But there are roadblocks here as well.
 For one, because of globalization, artists-for-hire in the first world are increasingly competing with people in countries who can charge far less for their labor.
-You see this on web sites like fiverr or Pond5 where comic artists in the Philippines or production music composers from eastern Europe offer their services at well below US rate.
+You see this on web sites like fiverr or Pond5 where comic artists in the Philippines or production music composers in eastern Europe offer their services at well below the U.S. rate.
 I'm not doggin' them; if I was them I'd be doing it too.
 But it clearly undercuts the market.

-We also again the specter of disruptive internet technology glaring down at the creative fields.
+We also again have the specter of disruptive internet technology glaring down at the creative fields.
 Tech already disrupted the world of music 20 years ago when mp3s made music easy to duplicate and distribute.
-Currently we see tech-driven online services that can add the final flourish of music mastering* for pennies on the dollars compared to what an old-school professional might charge.
+Currently we see tech-driven online services that can add the final flourish of music mastering* for pennies compared to what an old-school professional might charge.
 (Whether it's of the same quality is debatable but most people don't need the best.)
-With the eBook explosion, numerous tech driven book cover design tools have arisen to take the place of the painters or graphic designers who might otherwise do the work.
+With the eBook explosion, numerous tech-driven book cover design tools have arisen to take the place of the painters or graphic designers who might otherwise do the work.

-* For those not in the know, mastering is the final stage in a production cycle of a song during which effects such as compression and reverb are tweaked to perfection.
+* Mastering is the final stage in a production cycle of a song during which effects such as compression and reverb are tweaked to perfection.

 So, what does this all mean?
 Are creatives doomed?
 Certainly not, at least for the short term.
 (And even if it becomes a totally unprofitable exercise people will always create for the pleasure in it.)
-There will be a need for creatives for a long time to come, but that need will dwindle.
 If you're like me, in your 40s, you can probably hack out a living until retirement.
 But if I were a kid choosing a career today, I would question the validity of going into painting or music or other arts.

-Of course, one take on this is to simply expand what being a creative means, to recognize that lots of jobs use creativity (essentially problem solving).
-With that approach, creatives may be a species that lasts.
-But they will be a far different breed than the "special person" described above.
+Of course, one response to this is to simply expand what being a creative means, to recognize that lots of jobs use creativity (essentially problem solving).
+With that approach, creatives may be a species that lasts but they will be a far different breed than the "special person" described above.